EimranAli/AutoMail/README.md

 **Note** :
-The demonstration using selenium framework is for educational purpose only!
+Demonstration using selenium framework is for educational purposes only!